ssonkiya/ssonkiya.github.io/_posts/2017-10-25-On-High-Performance-R.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">One rule of thumb for maximizing <a href="https://twitter.com/hashtag/rstats?src=hash&amp;ref_src=twsrc%5Etfw">#rstats</a> performance is that the way you&#39;d do something once is rarely the best way to do it 1000X</p>&mdash; David Robinson (@drob) <a href="https://twitter.com/drob/status/915987148515377152?ref_src=twsrc%5Etfw">October 5, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-If my original code had only needed to be run once, it would have been fine.
-For a lot of code writing, the bottleneck is thinking speed, not computational speed.
-You first step should not be worrying about optimizing performance but about making sure your code is clear.
+At RStudio::Conf 2017, Hadley Wickham [discussed](https://robinsones.github.io/RStudio-Conference-Tips-and-Tricks/) how the bottleneck in writing code is usually thinking speed, not computational speed, and so you shouldn't prematurely worry about optimizing for performance but about making sure your code is clear.
+This holds true for the majority of my code, which I only need to run once.
+In this case, though, the point was to run the same code hundreds of times.